Refrigerator Not Cooling? All the Easy Fixes You Need to Know

 Also commonly known as the power control board (PCB), this controls the compressor and defrost cycle.
 It senses when the refrigerator needs to be cooled, sending power to the compressor and fans.
 It also works with the sensor to maintain temperature in the fridge and freezer, which controls a proper defrost cycle.
 Run a diagnostic test to check if the electronic control board is malfunctioning.
 Tests can vary by make or model, so check your owner's manual or tech sheet for more information.

 Learn more about replacing a refrigerator electronic control board from Sears Parts Direct.

 Replace the Compressor's Start Relay

-A compressor's start relay is what makes your refrigerator run efficiently.
 This component energizes the start windings of a compressor motor during an initial startup.
 The PTC (positive temperature coefficient) start relay shuts down voltage to the start windings after the compressor starts, allowing it to run using the motor's run windings.
-If a broken start relay is the culprit, replace it so the compressor can have necessary voltage to operate properly.
+If a broken start relay is the culprit, replace it so the compressor can have the necessary voltage to operate.
 You should also check the start relay's wiring.
-Wiring failure could be the root cause of the start relay's issues.
-If you fix the wiring, that might help cure the problem.

 shop all refrigerator start relays